PrashamTrivedi/MongoObsidianNotes/Evaluation.md

 ## Drop `category` in Cart.
 (Priority 1/2)

-Customer is adding `category` field in cart
+Customer is adding `category` field in cart which isn't used in anyway.

+## Limit number or reviews in `item` document (Priority 1)

+Client is directly adding reviews in item document.
+There is no limit on how many reviews are stored in database.

+This can lead to performance penalty later on.
+Unbinded arrays will increase document size significantly and